Ancient Church of the East: Dialogue for reunification

 Following the death (March 2015) of Dinkha IV, Catholicos-Patriarch of the Assyrian Church of the East, dialogue of unification continued between the churches.

-On May 22, 2015, a meeting involving prelates of both Holy Councils took place in a suburb of Chicago, Illinois, in the library of St. Andrew's Assyrian Church of the East.
+On 22 May 2015, a meeting involving prelates of both Holy Councils took place in Chicago, Illinois, in the library of St. Andrew's Assyrian Church of the East.
 Present were Yacoub Daniel, Zaia Khoshaba, and Gewargis Younan representing the Ancient Church of the East, and Gewargis Sliwa, Awa Royel, and Iskhaq Yousif representing the Assyrian Church of the East.
 Archdeacon William Toma served as the meeting's common secretary.
 Yacoub Daniel flew in from Australia for the meeting, and Zaia traveled from Canada.

-On June 1, 2015, the Holy Synod of the Assyrian Church of the East met in Erbil, Iraq, to discuss the future of the church.
+On 1 June 2015, the Holy Synod of the Assyrian Church of the East met in Erbil, Iraq, to discuss the future of the church.
 The date had previously been arranged for the election of the new Catholicos-Patriarch.
 Awa Royel issued a statement on the same day, notifying the public that a response to the Ancient Church of the East's recommendations for reunification had been delivered to their prelates.
-The letter requested a prompt response to the terms, and the election of the new Patriarch was suspended until the following week, on June 8, 2015.
+The letter requested a prompt response to the terms, and the election of the new Patriarch was suspended until the following week, on 8 June 2015.

-On June 5, 2015, Aprem Mooken issued a formal statement announcing that the election of the next Catholicos-Patriarch of the Assyrian Church of the East was suspended until September (2015), pending the unification of the churches.
+On 5 June 2015, Aprem Mooken issued a formal statement announcing that the election of the next Catholicos-Patriarch of the Assyrian Church of the East was suspended until September (2015), pending the unification of the churches.

 It turned out that unification was not achievable.
 On 18 September, Assyrian Church of the East elected Gewargis III as the new head of the Church, and he was consecrated and enthroned as Catholicos-Patriarch on 27 September 2015.

 In spite of the fact that unification was not achieved, leaders of both Churches have continued to promote various forms of mutual cooperation.

 After the death of Mar Addai II, reunification failed in May 2022 and the election of a new patriarch was therefore launched.